Silver Wood, Wolverton, near Newbury, Hampshire. 5.83 acres of maturing mixed woodland £55,000 (freehold) [#S1192]

 You are extremely unlikely to get residential planning permission for this woodland.

 - From Newbury, head south east on the A339.

 - After you leave the residential area of Newbury drive for about 7½ miles.

 - Turn left onto the minor road called Crabs Hill, signed for Wolverton Common and Axmansford.

 - If you miss this turn, don’t take the next one which is signed for Wolverton.
 Turn around and go back to Crabs Hill.

 - After 0.3 miles turn left into Church Lane (opposite the church).

-- Turn right and continue for approx. 380 metres until you come to a left turn in the track (point C).
+- Turn right following the orange arrow on the tree and continue for 380 metres until you come to a left turn in the track (point C).